 "A recent report indicates that first-year commissions for enrollments in Medigap are approximately 20 percent of annual premiums.....The commission for subsequent years (i.e., the renewal commission) is set at 10 percent of the premium.
 Based on our analysis, the average premium in 2020 for Medigap was \$1,660, meaning an agent would be paid \$322 for the first year and \$166 as a renewal commission."

-"First, the difference in MA and Medigap compensation creates a potential conflict - the agent may be motivated to recommend one type of coverage or another based on the compensation rather than the beneficiary's need.
-CMS could consider setting commissions to ensure that agents are not motivated financially to favor a particular type of coverage, and therefore, can provide beneficiaries unconflicted advice."
+"First, the difference in MA and Medigap compensation creates a potential conflict - the agent may be motivated to recommend one type of coverage over another based on the compensation rather than the beneficiary's need.
+CMS could consider setting